software-mansion/scarb/website/download.md

 asdf is a CLI tool that can manage multiple language runtime versions on a per-project basis.
 Scarb team maintains an [official plugin](https://github.com/software-mansion/asdf-scarb) for asdf which manages multiple Scarb installations.
+Mind that asdf works on macOS and Linux only.
 This plugin needs `bash`, `curl`, `tar` and other generic POSIX utilities.
 Everything should be included by default on your system.